Back to Back Issues Page

 After the total of twenty minutes in the oven, remove meat and allow to cool.

-Once cool enough to handle, spread the cooked meat out on dehydrator trays.
-Tear any larger pieces into smaller pieces.
-Dehydrate for approximately six hours at 145° F. Since the meat has been thoroughly cooked at a high temperature, there is no need to dehydrate at 160° F. In fact, that can lead to case-hardening, where the outside of the meat dries and hardens while the inside stays moist.
+Since the meat has been thoroughly cooked at a high temperature, there is no need to dehydrate at 160°F (70°C).
+In fact, that can lead to case-hardening, where the outside of the meat dries and hardens while the inside stays moist.

 Tip: If you look closely, you can see that I put the mesh sheets on top of, rather than under, the nonstick sheets.
 This improves air circulation around the meat, while the nonstick sheets still catch any small bits of dried meat that fall through.